 [x] Maintain balanced daily schedules

-does not allow moving of lectures in those cases, when the number of daily lectures would be less or more in this category than it was before the optimisation started.
-To take an example, suppose that the number of daily lectures in classes is always between 5 and 7.
-All moves caused by the optimisation that would result in 0-4 lectures or 8- daily lectures for some class, would be discarded.
+does not allow moving of periods in those cases, when the number of daily periods would be less or more in this category than it was before the optimisation started.
+To take an example, suppose that the number of daily periods in classes is always between 5 and 7.
+All moves caused by the optimisation that would result in 0-4 periods or 8- daily periods for some class, would be discarded.

 If the intended move is discarded for this reason, it is accumulated and displayed in the Undone field during the optimisation process.